clay-k0/memento/README.md

 ### Installation

-The site is [here](https://memento-d6cac.web.app/). you should be able to install it on your machine.
+The site is [here](https://memento-d6cac.web.app/).
+You should be able to install it on your machine.

 ### Usage